archiekinnane/AdlerSummer/WritingOnTheSky/tutorial.md

 # Tutorial

 ### What This Does
-This package will take whatever phrase you like and represent it as a series of points in a RenderableBillboardsClous renderable in OpenSpace.
+This package will take whatever phrase you like and represent it as a series of points in a RenderableBillboardsCloud renderable in OpenSpace.
 Your text will appear on a sphere of radius 1 Mpc.

 ### How It Works